tmoens/zebrafish-facility-manager/MariaDB.md

 ```

 You now have a database.
 There are no tables in it, but they will be created automatically
-when the zf_server is run for the first time.
+when the zf_server runs for the first time.